rberger/modal-play/README.md

 > implementation is pure re-frame and css, free from jQuery and DOM manipulation
 > and can be used as a drop-in replacement for Bootstrap modals.

+## Usage

+1. Clone repo to your local filesystem and `cd` into the repo
+2. `npm install` (only need to do first time)
+3. `shadow-cljs watch app`
+4. Open your browser to http://localhost:8080/
+5. Click on the `Open Modal` button and the modal box should show up

 ## License

 MIT License